 - Level 2: Like Level 1, it occurs when there are no humans other than Token Humans in the setting and only human stand-in animals can talk.
 Unlike Level 1, anthropomorphic animals regardless of species or at least two or more species are allowed to talk.
 Still, the only way they can talk with other animal species or non-anthropomorphic animals is with a translation device.

-- Level 3: This variant involves a Mouse World in which only anthropomorphic (Civilized Animal, Funny Animal, and Petting Zoo Person) animals can talk but don't talk to the humans in the world.
+- Level 3: This variant involves a Mouse World in which only anthropomorphic (Civilized Animal/Funny Animal) animals can talk but don't talk to the humans in the world.
 The speech capable species can either be one species, two or more species, or any anthropomorphic animal regardless of species.
 Still, the only way they can talk with other animal species or non-anthropomorphic animals is with a translation device.

 - Level 4: Animal Talk: Animals have their own language and can talk freely to each other, but to human ears this language is either silence or nothing more than a stream of unintelligible babble.
 Sometimes the animals can understand human language.
 Sometimes, not all species can talk in this manner (fish and evil predators being the most common examples), or only members of the same or similar species can understand each other's particular "language".
 Again, the only way they can be understood by people is with a translation device.
 The example can either be a human world example or a Funny Animal world example.